-Most new Macrame makers are unsure about which Macrame cords to buy for their projects.
-In this guide, I ‘ll explain what types of Macrame cords are available, how to choose cords for your project, and where to buy the best eco-friendly and most colorful Macrame cords.
+Rope, Cord, or Braided?
+Most new Macrame makers are unsure which Macrame cords to choose for their projects.
+In this guide, I explain what types of Macrame cords are available, how they compare, and where to order them online!

 What is the best cord for Macrame?

-Although you can use any type of cord for Macrame, most fiber artists prefer working with high-quality cotton Macrame cords.
+Although you can use any cord for Macrame, most fiber artists prefer working with high-quality cotton Macrame cords.
 These are usually available in 3 types:

 Pin Now & Save for Later